ps2alerts/stack/README.md

 Using credentials: `user` | `bitnami`

 There, you can see the channels and queues created by us, and is provisioned via the Ansible script.
-We utilize a single exchange - multiple queues system, so we will use the `ps2alertsExchange` and then use keys to route messages correctly.
+We are currently creating an exchange (for future purposes) but are directly asserting and binding queues in our applications for now.
+On local dev, we don't use a vhost, on production we do as it's a shared service.

 Below describes our queue topics:

-* **aggregatorAdmin** - Administrative messages manually triggered by developers, e.g. `instance metagame start 10 8` to start a metagame instance on Miller, Esamir.
+* **aggregatorAdmin-<env>** - Administrative messages manually triggered by developers, e.g. `instance metagame start 10 8` to start a metagame instance on Miller, Esamir.
+To inject messages into your local environment, run `ps2alerts-aggregator-msg`.
-* **apiMessages** - Messages to be consumed by the API and persisted.
+* **api-queue-<env>** - Messages to be consumed by the API and persisted, one queue per environment